wtchg-kwiatkowski/observatory-web/db_backup_resources/db_backup_dev_notes.md

 ```

-### Notes on creating a cloud bucket and copying files to it
+### Creating a cloud bucket and copying files to it

 To create a cloud bucket via the web console:
 - Log in to the Google Cloud console and create a bucket for the backups from https://console.cloud.google.com/storage/browser